 Before You Start

 Turmeric stains everything.
 Rinse your blender immediately after pouring.
 If you’re using fresh turmeric root instead of ground, wear gloves when grating it or your fingers will stay yellow for days.
 Ground turmeric from the spice aisle works perfectly fine.
-Look for brands that list curcumin content on the label, usually 3-5% by weight.
+Buy from a shop with turnover rather than reaching for a jar that has sat at the back of the cupboard for three years, because ground turmeric goes dull and dusty with age.

 The black pepper is not optional.
-Without it, most of the curcumin passes through your system unused.
-You won’t taste the pepper at the amount listed here.
+It is the traditional half of the pairing and it does real work on the flavor, giving the glass a warm edge underneath the coconut.
+You won’t taste it as pepper at the amount listed here.
 But if you’re sensitive to spice, start with a smaller pinch and work up.

 This drink is best consumed immediately.
 The spices settle at the bottom if it sits for more than 20 minutes.
 Give it a stir before drinking if you’ve let it rest.